oracle/macaron/docs/source/pages/using.rst

   ./run_macaron.sh analyze -rp https://github.com/micronaut-projects/micronaut-core -b 4.0.x -d 82d115b4901d10226552ac67b0a10978cd5bc603 --skip-deps

-.. note:: During the analysis, Macaron would generate report files into the output directory in the current workspace.
+.. note:: By default, Macaron would generate report files into the ``output`` directory in the current workspace.
 To understand the structure of this directory please see :ref:`Output Files Guide <output_files_guide>`.

 With the example above, the generated output reports can be seen here: